-Financial liabilities at amortized cost include accounts payable and accrued liabilities, and operating line.
+Financial liabilities at amortized cost include accounts payable and accrued liabilities, and operating facility and loan.
 Financial liabilities are initially recognized at the amount required to be paid less, when material, a discount to reduce the payables to fair value.
 Subsequently, these financial liabilities are measured at amortized cost using the effective interest method.